 With all the recent strength in demand, it follows that the Cass Freight Expenditures Index also posted strong percentage increases throughout 2017 that continued throughout 2018 and into 2019.
 As we commented on the Shipments Index, we have to go back to the easy comparisons of 2009-2010 to find such large percentage increases.
 The current comparison is anything but easy.
 We have commented repeatedly that this was indicative of an economy that is continuing to expand.
-The February 5.5% increase signals that capacity is still constrained, demand is solid, and shippers are willing to pay up for services to get goods picked up and delivered in modes throughout the transportation industry.
+The March 6.1% increase signals that capacity is still constrained, demand is solid, and shippers are willing to pay up for services to get goods picked up and delivered in modes throughout the transportation industry.

-While the rate of the Cass Freight Expenditures Index percentage increase has been declining in recent months - February's 5.5% increase was less than January's 7.8% percentage increase, which was less than December's 10.0%, and dramatically less than September's 19.3% - this is in part because the current and recent monthly increases are on top of strong double-digit increases from October 2017 through October 2018.
-Viewed another way that provides more perspective, the twoo-year stacked increase (2018 vs. 2016) in Expenditures was 24.8% in September, 24.6% in October, 23.9% in November, 27.7% in December, 23.1% in January, and 20.6% in February.
+While the rate of the Cass Freight Expenditures Index percentage increase has been declining in recent months, this is in part because the current and recent monthly increases are on top of strong double-digit increases from October 2017 through October 2018.
+Viewed another way that provides more perspective, the two-year stacked increase (2018 vs. 2016) in expenditures was 24.8% in September, 24.6% in October, 23.9% in November, 27.7% in December, 23.1% in January, 20.6% in February, and 22.7% in March.